super7ramp/croiseur/crosswords-dictionary/README.md

 This folder gathers the following kinds of modules:

 - Dictionary data
-- Dictionary libraries
+- Dictionary codecs
 - Dictionary plugins
+- Dictionary tools

 ### Dictionary data

-The dictionaries themselves, in various formats:

-* Hunspell format (e.g. LibreOffice dictionaries);
-* Simple text file (e.g. ukacd);
-* Internal Binary formats (deprecated)

-Eventually all binary formats will be removed from the repository.
-Binary dictionaries may be used, but they should be generated from textual representation.
+These modules provide the dictionary entries.

+They are named using the following scheme: `crosswords-dictionary-<dictionary_or_format_name>-data`.

+Example: `crosswords-dictionary-xml-data`.

+Only textual representation should be committed under version control.
+(If binary formats were to be supported in the future, they would have to be generated from a textual representation and generated binary would have to be excluded from version control.)

-### Dictionary libraries
+### Dictionary codecs

-These are standalone dictionary decoding libraries.
+These modules are standalone libraries providing encoding/decoding functions for a peculiar dictionary format.

-Currently, this folder does not contain any standalone dictionary library.

-`crosswords-dictionary-hunspell-plugin` – which implements a non-trivial reading of Hunspell dictionary and wordforms generation – is candidate to have its logic split in a standalone library to be put here.
+They are named using the following scheme:
+`crosswords-dictionary-<dictionary_or_format_name>-codec`.

+Example: `crosswords-dictionary-xml-codec`.

 ### Dictionary plugins

-Dictionary plugins are libraries implementing the crosswords dictionary provider interfaces defined in `crosswords-dictionary-spi` and thus usable by the `crosswords` library.
+These modules are special libraries implementing the crosswords dictionary provider interfaces defined in `crosswords-dictionary-spi` and thus usable by the `crosswords` library.

-Their names are suffixed with `-plugin`.

-Typically, these modules simply adapts the interfaces of standalone dictionary libraries to the interfaces defined in `crosswords-dictionary-spi`.

-Alternatively, the whole dictionary reading logic can be put in a plugin module.
-This is acceptable when the dictionary format is not meant to be re-used in any other projects (e.g.
-`crosswords-dictionary-internal-plugin`).
+They are named using the following scheme:
+`crosswords-dictionary-provider-<dictionary_or_format_name>-plugin`.

+Example: `crosswords-dictionary-xml-plugin`.

+Typically, these modules:

+* Retrieve the dictionary data - location information may be hard-coded in the plugin or read from a configuration file;
+* Decode these data using codecs;
+* Expose the decoded data via the `crosswords-dictionary-spi` interface.

+## Dictionary tools

+These are tools to manipulate dictionaries.

+They are grouped in the single `crosswords-dictionary-tools` module.